html-graph/html-graph/README.md

 * automatic adjustment of canvas and nodes on resize
 * draggable and scalable canvas with draggable nodes
 * zero dependencies
-* support for 1k+ nodes and commections in viewport at the same time without lagging
+* support for 1k+ nodes and connections in viewport at the same time without lagging

 ## Probable API:
 ```